 The poll memo includes topline results from four prior polls, the most recent of which showed West leading Abbott, 35%-33%, well within the poll’s margin of error.
 Looking at those toplines, it appears that Springtown IT support technician Rick Perry’s entry into the race took supporters almost exclusively from Abbott.
 In the poll released today (Wednesday), Perry received support from 12% of respondents.
 Former Sen. Don Huffines (5%) and Arlington talk show host Chad Prather (3%) were the only other candidates polling above 1%.

 The memo includes results from six questions about scorecard conservative group issues, all phrased the same way as this example: “Do you feel Gov. Abbott has done enough to keep Texas from being the number one state for Human and Sex Trafficking?” [capitals theirs].
 The percent of respondents saying “no” ranges from 69% to 78%.
+It is unclear from the memo where those questions were positioned relative to the horse race questions, but the memo repeatedly references “low information voters.”
+Given the way the questions were worded, the possibility that this was a push poll cannot be dismissed.

 ©2022 Texas Election Source LLC